 Because Division 01 is typically written for a general contractor, splitting work assignments among multiple contractors requires a careful review and editing of Division 01 to ensure all the work is properly assigned.
 Suggestion: make use of the "residuary legatee" to be certain no work is left unassigned.
 See https://www.conspectusinc.com/blog/2011/06/specs-must-state-the-architects-intent.html for an explanation of residuary legatee.

 The theme is share and play nicely together.
 Share BIM files between the design and construction teams.
 Allow the construction team to assist in completing the design.
 And develop packages that can be released for construction, even though not "complete," when needed to support the construction schedule.

 This is a completely different approach to construction - cooperation with all members of the construction team working toward the common goal of constructing the project in an efficient, cost effective manner.
 Certainly a different project approach suggests a different Division 01 approach.
 IPD is a relatively new concept, but gaining in popularity.
 Be prepared to adjust, perhaps rewrite, Division 01 to reflect the cooperation that will be required.

 Contribute Your Ideas

 Attend the Practice Group meetings on the first Thursday of each month, 3 PM eastern time.
 The meetings are a dialog among the group members, a round table discussion of current topics influencing those reading and writing construction specifications.

-But first you must join the group.
 Group members receive the meeting registration announcement.
 You must register for the meeting to receive the login instructions.

 I hope to see you next month.